 In December 2006, various VOV tracks made their public debut as auditory components to Cyber-Thriller Studios: Psymortis.
 The gallery exhibition served as a capstone for higher education, showcasing over 20+ multimedia art pieces – speaking to the social implications of human-machine interaction.

 Several EP's and singles were later released & distributed via independent label Radio-Active-Music.
 All releases were eventually retracted due to a decision that the material was 'not fully realized' and in some cases 'did not adequately align with the original creative vision of the project & its core principles'.

 Following the disbandment of the voice_of_vision project, T.E.
 Oliver embarked on a quest to perfect his craft, expand his knowledge, and explore new forms of art - specifically in the realm of sound design, analog synthesis, hardware synthesizers, samplers, sequencers, effect units, digital audio workstations, and modular systems.
 He has since moved on to a new project with a refined sound, evolved musical style, and revitalized creative direction.
 The change provided an opportunity to move forward with a fresh perspective - while still maintaining much of the original core concepts that took shape during his formative college years.

 Special thanks: Guitarist Dr. R. Vaughan, Artist M. Kern, Professor M. Deragon, Computer Genius J. Taylor (JT), Professor W. Ashton, Professor J. Roldan, Professor K. Reynolds, Artist S.R.
-Sopha, Photographer S. Collins, and Music Producer N. Deflaminis – thank you all for your time & knowledge.
+Sopha, Photographer S. Collins, Audio Engineer N. Deflaminis, and Label Owner / Distributor L. Hofford – thank you all for your time & knowledge.